akashchauhansir/regex-python/README.md

 - Core regex building blocks
 - Patterns you will use 90% of the time
 - Practice questions with explanations

 ---

-### 🎬 Video 3
-**Python Regex in 5 Minutes: The ONLY Pattern You Need for Email Validation**
-- Email validation logic
-- Common regex mistakes
-- Practical and safe pattern design

----

-### 🎬 Video 4
-**I Built a Product Data Scraper in Python Using ONLY Regex (No BeautifulSoup, No Selenium)**
-- Extracting product names, prices & IDs
-- Regex-based text scraping
-- When regex scraping makes sense

----

 ## 🗂 Repository Structure